kaklakariada/aws-sam-gradle/README.md

 # aws-sam-gradle
 Gradle plugin for deploying Serverless Java applications using AWS [Serverless Application Models (SAM)](https://github.com/awslabs/serverless-application-model) via CloudFormation templates.

+## ⚠️ This project is not maintained any more ⚠️

+Use AWS SAM or CDK instead.

 ## Usage

 ### Initial setup